How Long Does It Take to Sell a Business?

 4. Asking Price

-Last, but certainly not least, the asking price of your business can bring buyers in or push them away.
+Last but certainly not least, the asking price of your business can bring buyers in or push them away.
 Don’t let your emotional attachment to what you’ve built cloud your judgment.
 Working with a business broker in this process can ensure a fair sale price, which is likely to shorten negotiations and speed up the sale process.

-Despite the average time from listing to close, these factors make a significant difference in how long it takes to sell your business.
-The good news is, you don’t have to go through the process alone.
+Despite the average time from listing to closing, these factors make a significant difference in how long it takes to sell your business.
+The good news is you don’t have to go through the process alone.
 The professionals at Sunbelt Business Brokers have the expertise to help you every step of the way.
 Get in touch with a Sunbelt office near you to start on your path to a successful sale.

 Related reads: